Additive-pulse Mode Locking

 A Modified Scheme for Fiber Lasers

-In fiber lasers, mode locking can also be achieved by employing nonlinear polarization rotation in a fiber.
-That method is actually related to additive-pulse mode locking, although an external resonator is not required.
+Another frequently used technique is based on nonlinear polarization rotation in a fiber.
+That method is also somewhat related to additive-pulse mode locking, although an external resonator is not required.
 Two polarization modes, which are coupled with each other by nonlinear effects, are interferometrically combined at a polarizing element, where a similar interference effect occurs as in additive-pulse mode locking.

 See also: mode locking, passive mode locking, ultrashort pulses, fiber lasers